Supplies arrive by plane and by mule in North Carolina as Helene’s death toll tops 130

 Tropical Storm Kirk forms and could become a powerful hurricane

 Tropical Storm Kirk formed Monday in the eastern Atlantic Ocean and is expected to become a “large and powerful hurricane” by Tuesday night or Wednesday, the U.S. National Hurricane Center said.
-The storm was located about 800 miles west of the Cabo Verde Islands with maximum sustained winds of 60 mph.
+The storm was located about 800 miles (1,285 kilometers) west of the Cabo Verde Islands with maximum sustained winds of 60 mph (95 kph).
 There were no coastal watches or warnings in effect, and the storm system was not a threat to land.

-The Associated Press is an independent global news organization dedicated to factual reporting.
-Founded in 1846, AP today remains the most trusted source of fast, accurate, unbiased news in all formats and the essential provider of the technology and services vital to the news business.
-The Trucker Media Group is subscriber of The Associated Press has been granted the license to use this content on TheTrucker.com and The Trucker newspaper in accordance with its Content License Agreement with The Associated Press.
+Bruce Guthrie is an award-winning journalist who has lived in three states including Arkansas, Missouri and Georgia.
+During his nearly 20-year career, Bruce has served as managing editor and sports editor for numerous publications.
+He and his wife, Dana, who is also a journalist, are based in Carrollton, Georgia.